-&lt;sup>21 However, upon close examination, it would appear that the definition adopted by the Legislature may be virtually the same as the definition understood by the people when they approved the ballot language.
+&lt;sup>21 However, upon close examination, it would appear that the definition adopted by the Legislature may be virtually the same as the definition understood by the electorate when they approved the initiative.

-Defendant's claim would still fail under the added definition of "bona fide physician-patient relationship" now found at MCL 333.26423(a).
+Defendant's claim would still fail under the added definition of "bona fide physicianpatient relationship" now found at MCL 333.26423(a).
 He presented no evidence demonstrating that his patients' physicians had "a reasonable expectation that [the physician] will provide follow-up care to the patient to monitor the efficacy for the use of medical marihuana as a treatment of the patient's debilitating medical condition."
-Id.
+MCL 333.26423(a)(3).

-&lt;sup>22 The Redden physician practiced medicine in six states, spent 30 minutes with each of the Redden defendants, and seemingly examined the patients with the express purpose of helping them qualify to receive marijuana for medical purposes.
+$^{22}$ The Redden physician practiced medicine in six states, spent 30 minutes with each of the Redden defendants, and seemingly examined the patients with the express purpose of helping them qualify to receive marijuana for medical purposes.
 See Redden, 290 Mich App at 70-71.